-Fig. 1.11: Profiles of the refractive index and ray path in optical waveguides.
-Upper: waveguide with homogeneous refractive index.
-Centre: waveguide with stepped profile of refractive index (step-index fibre).
-Lower: waveguide with continuous profile of refractive index (gradient-index fibre).
-Excursion: Manufacturing waveguides
+Fig. 1.11 Profiles of the refractive index and ray path in optical wave guides.
+Upper: wave guide with homogeneous refractive index.
+Centre: wave guide with stepped profile of refractive index (step-index fibre).
+Lower: wave guide with continuous profile of refractive index (gradient-index fibre).
+Excursion: Manufacturing wave guides The starting material is an ordinary tube made of quartz glass.
+It rotates on a lathe and is blown through on the inside by a gas mixture (chlorides such as highly purified SiCl4, GeCl4, etc.).
+An oxyhydrogen burner heats a small zone of only a few centimetres up to about 1600 °C, in which the desired materials are deposited as oxides on the inner walls (chemical vapour deposition, CVD).
+Thus by multiple repetition a refractive index profile is established, before the tube is melted at about 2000 °C to a massive glass rod of about 10 mm diameter, a so-called preform.
+In the last step a fibre pulling machine extracts the glass fibre out of a crucible with viscous material.
+Typical cross-sections are 50 and 125 μm, which are coated with a cladding for protection.

-Fig. 1.12: Manufacturing of waveguides.
+Fig. 1.12 Manufacturing of wave guides.
 The preform is manufactured with appropriate materials with distinct indices of refraction, which are deposited on the inner walls of a quartz tube by a chemical reaction.
-The starting material is an ordinary tube made of quartz glass.
-It rotates on a lathe and is blown through on the inside by a gas mixture (chlorides like highly purified SiCl4, GeCl4, etc.).
-A oxyhydrogen burner heats a small zone of only a few inches up to about 1600° C, in which the desired materials are deposited as oxides on the inner walls (chemical vapour deposition, CVD).
-Thus by multiple repetition a refractive index profile is established, before the tube is melted at about 2000° C to a massive glass rod of about 10 mm diameter, a so-called preform.
-In the last step a fibre pulling machine extracts the glass fibre out of a crucible with viscous material.
-Typical cross-sections are 50 and $125 \,\mu\text{m}$, which are coated with a cladding for protection.
 1.7.2 Step-index fibres The principle of total internal reflection is applied in step-index fibres (Fig. 1.13), which consist of a core with refractive index n_1 and a cladding with $n_2 < n_1$.
 The relative difference in the index of refraction $$\Delta = \frac{n_1 - n_2}{n_1} \tag{1.7}$$ is not more than 1-2%, and the light rays are only guided if the angle α towards the fibre axis is shallow enough to fulfil the condition for total internal reflection.
-For example, for quartz glass $(n_2 = 1.45 \text{ at } \lambda = 1.55 \,\mu\text{m})$, whose core index of refraction has been enhanced by GeO2 doping up to $n_1 = n_2 + 0.015$, according to $\theta_c = \sin^{-1}(n_2/n_1)$ one finds the critical angle $\theta_c = 81.8^{\circ}$.
-The complementary beam angle relative to the fibre axis, $\alpha{\rm G} = 90^{\circ} - \theta{\rm c}$, can be approximated by $$\alpha{\rm G} \simeq \sin \alpha{\rm G} \simeq \sqrt{2}\Delta,$$ since $n_2/n_1 = 1 - \Delta$, and thus is set in relation to Δ , which yields $\alpha \leq 8.2^{\circ}$ for this case.

-Fig. 1.13: Critical angle in a step-index fibre.
+Fig. 1.13 Critical angle in a step-index fibre.